Differences between spoken Chinese and written Chinese

 Quite often, the written Chinese uses special sentence structure to weave in several short sentences.
 One of my favourite structures is “就 ...” , which indicates the central issue, such as, “中美就贸易问题举行谈判”.
 This sentence includes the following two short sentences, “中国和美国开会谈判”, “谈判的核心内容是贸易问题”.
 (For other meanings and usages of “就”, read here.)

-We said earlier that there is no clear distinction between spoken Chinese and written Chinese.
+I said earlier that there is no clear distinction between spoken Chinese and written Chinese.
 And different writers use different styles when they write.

 Some writers prefer to load their articles or books with ancient expressions.
 There are others who like to use “half formal - half casual” style.
 And some writers write only in plain daily conversational Chinese.

-Fortunately, there is no causal relationship between writing in a formal style and writing compellingly.
 Writing in plain everyday Chinese can be equally compelling and exciting as writing in a formal style.

+Reading provides so much enjoyable time.
 Welcome to the world written in Chinese!